Bellview Winery Chambourcin 2014 vs Samuel Trepanier

 2014–more fruit, but not jammy and dense fruit, as in many Californian wines.
 Let’s say it’s French fruit.
 And personally, I prefer that one.

 Chamby is not the same all the time.
 It changes in 5-6 years, so it‘s a really good idea to let him wait a moment in a cellar and taste the next bottle later.

 I love complexity in this wine.
-From one side– it is gentle, elegant wine with soft, smooth tannins and mix of subtle fruit: raspberries, strawberries, cherries and plums with a hint of chocolate in the finish.
-From the other side–Chambourcin is dark, strong, smelling tobacco, smoke and leather.
+From one side– it is gentle, elegant wine with soft, smooth tannins and a mix of subtle fruit: raspberries, strawberries, cherries, and plums with a hint of chocolate in the finish.
+From the other side–Chambourcin is dark, strong, smelling tobacco, smoke, and leather.
 It fits many dishes: hard cheese, pasta with tomato sauce, pizza, meatballs.
 It’s great with chocolate.
 Try a sip of Chamby with dark Lindt chocolate–and you will find what „poetry“ means.

 For me, Bellview Chamby is perfect.
 It can substitute an ideal partner if you are single for a while.
 It is strong – but not too strong; A little bit dark–which can be very intriguing; Smells with leather and smoke–like fast Superbike racers; Has a rich flavor–but not too rich; Tastes great and you can use it in various situations; It’s mature yet still very funny.
 Besides: it has a French name and origin.
 And it’s a real gentleman.